feliperohdee/use-dynamodb-reactive-hooks/README.md

-# Use DynamoDB Scheduler Hooks
+# Use DynamoDB Reactive Hooks

 A TypeScript library that provides a webhook scheduling system using Amazon DynamoDB as the backend.
 Schedule HTTP webhooks to be triggered at specific times or intervals, with full management and monitoring capabilities.